swiftlang/swift-llbuild/docs/buildsystem.rst

      - Description

    * - args
-     - A string or string list indicating the command line to be executed.
-If a single string is provided, it will be executed using ``/bin/sh -c``.
+     - A string indicating the command line to be executed.

    * - deps
      - The path to a Makefile fragment (presumed to be output by the compiler)